About Louisville Pride Foundation

 Kasen Meek (he/him/his)

-Kasen is a Louisville native who proudly serves on the LPF Board as an open transman.
+Kasen is a Louisville native who proudly serves on the LPF Board as an openly trans man.
 As a University of Louisville graduate (B.A.
-Psychology & Sociology, 2006), Kasen spends his days as the Social Media Specialist for Centerstone.
-He also serves on the Board of Directors for YPAL (Young Professionals Association of Louisville) as the VP of Engagement and is the Social Media Chair for the Louisville TransMen.
-Kasen is glad to give back to our community by also volunteering with MUW, Centerstone, Pandora Productions, and Fund for the Arts.
-Kasen was recently honored by Louisville Business First as a 2019 Forty Under 40.
+Psychology & Sociology, 2006), Kasen spends his days as the Digital Marketing Coordinator for Centerstone.
+He served on the Board of Directors for YPAL (Young Professionals Association of Louisville) as the VP of Engagement and Director of Diversity, Equity & Inclusion (2018-20).
+He also served on the Leadership Committee for the Louisville TransMen (2019-20).
+Kasen is glad to give back to our community by volunteering with Groceries and More, Metro United Way, Pandora Productions, and Fund for the Arts.
+Kasen was honored by Louisville Business First as a 2019 Forty Under 40 and by QueerKentucky as a 2020 QueerKY Leader.
+Kasen was also commissioned as a Kentucky Colonel by Governor Andy Beshear.

-In his free time, Kasen loves supporting the arts and local businesses.
+In his free time, Kasen loves volunteering and supporting the arts and local businesses.
 He is a Broadway in Louisville and Acting Against Cancer season ticket holder and fan of anything Louisville Cardinals.
 Kasen also enjoys running the occasional 5K, dressing in costume for any occasion, and traveling as often as possible.
-He writes a monthly column, “TRANSparentKasen” for Yes Louisville and will have his Louisville theatre debut on the stage of Pandora Productions in May 2020 as Jackson in “Southern Comfort”.
+Kasen will have his Louisville theatre debut on the stage of Pandora Productions in 2021 as Jackson in “Southern Comfort”.
+Kasen also wrote a blog “TRANSparentKasen” for Yes Louisville, to offer a window into the trans experience.
 Kasen is excited to help bring together Louisville’s LGBTQIA communities and spread the messages of love, hope, acceptance, and compassion by living so openly and serving on the LPF Board.

 Brooke Browder (she/her/hers)